htdepot/HGT/README.md

        "pretrained_weights" = [your pretrain model path]
 )
 ```
-### Data Prepare
+### Data Preparation

-Using HGT requires protocol of data is same.
-If it is not consistent, you can remove the q-Space Learning Module, but the performance will deteriorate.
-At first, you should organize the images layout like this(Take HCP data as an example), this step can be finished by `prepare_data.py` automatically:
+First, you should organize the data as follows:

 ```shell
 data/